threefoldfoundation/www_threefold_io/content/home/index.md

 {% grid_stats() %}

-### Become a cloud provider on
+### Become a cloud & internet service provider on

 ## **The ThreeFold Grid**

-Provide cloud capacity in your area and become a part of the largest<br>and most advanced decentralized autonomous cloud network in the world.
+Provide cloud and internet capacity in your area and become a part of the largest<br>and most advanced decentralized autonomous cloud network in the world.

 {% end %}